WorkOne Centers Open

 What Resources Are Available?

-Once scheduled to attend a telephonic appointment with WorkOne Northeast career center staff, you will learn about resources provided through the RESEA program, including case management, current claimant-centric Labor Market Information (LMI), and how to utilize Indiana’s labor exchange — Indiana Career Connect (ICC).
+Once scheduled to attend an appointment with WorkOne Northeast career center staff, you will learn about resources provided through the RESEA program, including case management, current claimant-centric Labor Market Information (LMI), and how to utilize Indiana’s labor exchange — Indiana Career Connect (ICC).
 You will have guidance in creating an Individual Reemployment Plan (IRP), review work search activities, and participate in available WorkOne reemployment services, such as resume development and interviewing techniques.

 Selected for RESEA after filing for UI benefits for the fourth week.